mekomsolutions/appliance-deployment/README.md

 ## 'restore' profile

-This profile will prepare scripts to restore database and filestores on an existing cluster.
+This profile will prepare scripts to restore databases and filestores on an existing cluster.
 The profile support restoring the following:
 - Odoo database: `odoo.tar`
 - OpenMRS database: `openmrs.sql`